Congress declared March Women’s History Month in 1987. The month is dedicated to

 The National Women’s History Project has a website dedicated to Women’s History Month.

 If you are looking for academic resources on Women’s History Month, try Discovering American Women’s History Online.
 The University of Memphis Libraries has a section on Women's History Month of their Women's and Gender Studies Guide.
+They also have a guide on Tennessee Women Making History.

 The University of Memphis is celebrating Women’s History Month with a variety of exciting